Swami Vivekananda in Southern California

 January 25–February 21, 1900

-Over the course of the month Vivekananda stayed with the Mead sisters, he often prepared one of the daily meals.
+Swamiji suddenly wound up at the Mead home on 25 January 1900.
+Over the course of nearly a month Vivekananda stayed with the Meads, he often prepared one of the daily meals.
 He sat by the hearth with the family after dinner sharing stories and poetry and discussing the need for spiritual values in America.
 He also talked and played with the children to whom he loved to read Alice’s Adventures in Wonderland.
 He frequently strolled and chatted in the garden with Mrs. Wyckoff.
 On occasion, he gave private interviews in the afternoon.
 Swamiji, accompanied by the Meads, Mrs. Bruce and other students, often picnicked on a nearby hill where he would give a talk.
 Swami Vivekananda left his pipe on the parlor mantle; Mrs. Wyckoff was later cured of an ailment by holding it.
-The house was obtained by the Vedanta Society of Southern California where a swami of the Ramakrishna lives and monthly retreats are held.
+The house was obtained by the Vedanta Society of Southern California where a swami of the Vedanta Society lives and monthly retreats are held.

 Events